Zhang Gaoli: First-ranked Vice-Premier

-After the 18th National Congress of the Chinese Communist Party in 2012, Zhang earned a seat on the CCP Politburo Standing Committee, China's de facto top ruling council.
+After the 18th National Congress of the Chinese Communist Party in 2012, Zhang earned a seat on the CCP Politburo Standing Committee (PSC), China's de facto top ruling council.
 He was ranked seventh out of seven members.
 The council had shrunk from nine seats to seven seats at the 18th Party Congress.

-On 15 March 2013, at the 2013 National People's Congress, Zhang was appointed Vice Premier, first in rank, to the cabinet led by Premier Li Keqiang.
+On 15 March 2013, at the 1st session of the 12th National People's Congress, Zhang was appointed the first-ranking Vice Premier to the cabinet led by Premier Li Keqiang.

 He was put in charge of two mega projects, the Three Gorges Dam project, and the South-North Water Transfer Project.
 He was also named head of the Commission on Food Safety of the State Council.
 In February 2015, he was named leader of the Leading Group for Advancing the Development of One Belt One Road.
 He was also named the leader of the Leading Group for Coordinating the Joint Development of the Beijing-Tianjin-Hebei Region, the leader of the Leading Group for Advancing the Development of the Yangtze River Delta, and in April 2015, the leader of the Leading Group for the Transformation of the State Council.
-He is also the deputy leader of the Central Leading Group for Comprehensively Deepening Reforms and a member of the Leading Group for Financial and Economic Affairs.
-He is also the Vice Chairman of the National Energy Commission.
+He was also the deputy leader of the Central Leading Group for Comprehensively Deepening Reforms, a member of the Leading Group for Financial and Economic Affairs. and the Vice Chairman of the National Energy Commission.
 Zhang's wide-ranging leadership roles made him a major force in the implementation of the so-called "New Normal" economic policies of Xi Jinping and Li Keqiang.

+In discussing the concept of the Chinese Dream as articulated by Xi in 2013, Zhang emphasized that the Chinese Dream also belongs to the millions of disabled people in China.

+Zhang retired from the PSC after the 19th CCP National Congress in 2017.
+He stepped down as first-ranking vice premier in 2018 at the 1st session 13th National People's Congress, and was succeeded by Han Zheng.